revisioneer/revisioneer/README.md

 You can retrieve those informations at any time, but how you display them is entirely up to you.

+The service is provisioned using ansible.
+So take a look at [revisions-provisioning](https://github.com/nicolai86/revisions-provisioning) if you want to run your own.

 ## Tests

 To run the testsuite you need to have a PostgreSQL server running & deployed.
 Revisioneer uses [sqitch][1] for schema management.
 Thus you need to run